-The Estates General (French, États Généraux) was a representative assembly of the Ancien Régime, comprised of representatives from all Three Estates.
+The Estates-General (French, États Généraux) was a representative assembly of the Ancien Régime.
+It was comprised of representatives from all Three Estates.
 Unlike modern assemblies, the Estates General did not meet regularly.
 Instead, it was summoned occasionally by the king, usually in times of war or crisis.
 The Estates General had no sovereign or legislative power: its role was simply to advise or support the king.
-The first Estates General was gathered by King Philip IV in 1302, in the midst of a conflict with the Pope.
-During the 15th and 16th centuries, the Estates General was convened sporadically, usually to obtain the political, financial or military support of the Three Estates.
-The last Estates General before the French Revolution was held in 1614.
+The first Estates General was gathered by King Philip IV in 1302, during a conflict with the Pope.
+During the 15th and 16th centuries, the Estates General was convened sporadically, usually to obtain political, financial or military support from the Three Estates.
+The last Estates General before 1789 was held in 1614.
 It was not convened during the 72-year reign of Louis XIV, who considered it unnecessary in an age of absolute monarchical power.
 It was also not summoned by his successor, Louis XV.
-When Louis XVI convocated [called together] the Estates General in 1789, many considered this a sign of weakening monarchical power.
+When Louis XVI convocated [called together] the assembly in 1789, many considered this a sign of weakening monarchical power.

 Between 1614 and the late 1780s, the kings of France tried to forget the Estates General.
 To summon the assembly would be a sign their absolutist monarchy was no longer absolute.
 But others, particularly France’s powerful aristocrats and liberal reformers, did not forget.
-During this 175-year period, there were several attempts to re-form the Estates General.
+During this 175-year period, there were several attempts to reform the national body.
 As flawed and powerless as it was, the assembly was France’s only national representative body – and the only place where the nobility could gather and directly challenge monarchical power.
 Demands to convoke an Estates General intensified in 1715, following the death of Louis XIV.
 His successor Louis XV came under considerable pressure from the parlements, who refused to register new taxes unless the king called the Estates General.
 Louis XV, who once declared he would “rather abdicate than call an Estates General”, responded by abolishing the parlements and appointing a new panel to register his taxes.